meooow25/carrot/README.md

 Not necessarily.
 The CF-Predictor extension communicates with a server, while Carrot fetches data and performs all calculations in the browser.
 So the network usage is significantly lower for CF-Predictor.
 However, Carrot is 100% accurate and it works in real time.

 #### How is Carrot fast enough to calculate rating changes of every contestant in real time?
 FFT.
+The answer is always FFT.

 #### Your code sucks
-Suggestions are most welcome.
+Suggestions and ideas for improvements are most welcome.